Insights / Building flexibility into your electrical assets

 Building flexibility into your electrical assets

-No matter what sector you’re in, efficiency is crucial.
-Whether it’s getting the most out of your resources or streamlining processes.
+No matter what sector you’re in, efficiency’s crucial – whether it’s getting the most out of your resources or streamlining processes.

-By reacting to the peaks and troughs in the cost of electricity, you can reduce energy expenditure and, if you have renewable generation assets in place, gain extra revenue.
+By reacting to the peaks and troughs in the cost of electricity, you can reduce energy expenditure.
+By reacting to requests from the National Grid Electricity System Operator (NGESO), and particularly if you have renewable generation assets in place, you can generate revenue.

 Building flexibility into your electrical assets - Hero Image